pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 ```

-#### Retrieve the last 10 messages on channelSwift, otherChannel, and myChannel
+Retrieve the last 10 messages on channelSwift, otherChannel, and myChannel:

 ```
 1